Gastroenterology Phone Number (Existing Patients): 703.635.7324

 - Child-centered environment.
 We do everything we can to provide a safe, warm, and reassuring environment for children and their families.

 It is important to involve the child, the family, their primary care provider, and any other needed specialists in a unified team approach to treatment and management of digestive, stomach, and liver issues.
-Additionally, the team emphasizes research-based treatment approaches, and assists families to connect with area clinical trials if they wish, to allow our care providers to continually learn more about these disorders in childhood and provide the best evidence based treatments for every patient.
+Additionally, the team emphasizes research-based treatment approaches, and assists families to connect with area clinical trials if they wish, to allow our care providers to continually learn more about these disorders and provide the best evidence based treatments for every patient.

 Conditions treated range from common to complex, including:

 - Abdominal pain: A child’s intestine has a complicated system of nerves and muscles that helps move food forward and carry out digestion.
 In some children, the nerves become very sensitive, and pain is experienced even during normal intestinal functions.
 The pain can be triggered by illness, stress, constipation, or other factors.

 - Biliary atresia: A rare disease of the liver and bile ducts that occurs in infants, where bile flow from the liver to the gallbladder is blocked, causing the bile to be trapped in the liver.
 This causes damage to liver cells (cirrhosis), and can eventually lead to liver failure.

 - Celiac disease: A lifelong genetic autoimmune disorder that affects both children and adults, in which consuming gluten, the protein in wheat, barley, rye, and oats, causes damage to the lining of the small intestine, interfering with nutrient absorption.